The best hotels in Casablanca

 The real value zone in Casablanca is $120-180/night, where Barceló Casablanca and Golden Tulip Farah sit.
 Above $195/night, Kenzi Tower and the luxury tier genuinely deliver.
 There's no bad deal in that upper bracket.

-Casablanca's best neighborhoods
+Casablanca's best hotel regions

 City Centre is where most visitors land, but Gauthier and Maarif are where the better hotels actually are.
 If you want walkability plus quality, start your search in Gauthier.